-Since December 2011, the CFPB has issued a series of final rules amending Regulation X. On January 17, 2013, the CFPB issued a final rule that implemented certain provisions of Title XIV of the Dodd-Frank Act and included substantive and technical changes to the existing regulations.
-(78 Fed.
+On January 17, 2013, the CFPB issued a final rule to amend Regulation X (78 Fed.
 Reg.
-10695) (February 14, 2013).
+10696) (February 14, 2013).
+The final rule included substantive and technical changes to the existing regulations.
 Substantive changes included modifying the servicing transfer notice requirements and implementing new procedures and notice requirements related to borrowers' error resolution requests and information requests.
-The amendments also included new provisions related to escrow payments; force-placed insurance; general servicing; policies, procedures, and requirements; early intervention; continuity of contact; and loss mitigation.
-The amendments were effective as of January 10, 2014.
+The amendments also included new provisions related to escrow payments, force-placed insurance, general servicing policies, procedures, and requirements, early intervention, continuity of contact, and loss mitigation.
+The amendments are effective as of January 10, 2014.